basbossink/presentations/functional-programming/notes.markdown

     + Python
     + Ruby
     + Scala
-- F# no interpreter on the fly compilation
+- F# no interpreter but on the fly compilation

 ### Type inference